 Non-QM Loan Requirements During Bankruptcy

 If you don’t quite fit in the FHA box, there are often other viable options via the non-QM loan channel.
-Non-QM is short of “Non-Qualified Mortgages.”
-These are mortgages that don’t quite comply with the Fannie Mae, Freddie Mac, or FHA guidelines.
+Non-QM is short for “Non-Qualified Mortgages.”
+These are mortgages that don’t comply with Fannie Mae, Freddie Mac, or FHA guidelines.

-They are excellent alternatives for many borrowers, but they typically come with higher rates than FHA Loans as well as higher equity requirements in some cases.
+They are excellent alternatives for many borrowers, but typically come with higher rates and stricter equity requirements.
+Here’s what you’ll generally need to qualify:

-When it comes to accessing home equity during bankruptcy, there are two main refinancing options available to borrowers: a cash-out refinance or a home equity loan.
+When it comes to accessing home equity during bankruptcy, the best solution is a cash-out refinance.

 A cash-out refinance allows you to refinance your existing mortgage with a new loan that is larger than your current mortgage balance.
 The difference between the two amounts is given to you as cash, which can be used to pay off debts, including bankruptcy obligations.
 Cash-out refinancing may help lower your monthly payments by consolidating other high-interest debts into a single, low-interest mortgage payment.